ManelMCCS/RISC-V-emulator/README.md

 **Memory**: The emulator will need to include some form of memory to store data and instructions.
 This can be represented using an array or a vector in Rust.

+**Memory interface**: This component is responsible for interacting with external memory and handling memory access requests from the processor.

-**Instruction decoder**: The instruction decoder is responsible for decoding and interpreting the instructions that are fetched from memory.
+**Instruction decoder unit**: The instruction decoder is responsible for decoding and interpreting the instructions that are fetched from memory.
 It translates the instructions into the appropriate actions that need to be taken by the emulator.

+**Instruction fetch unit**: This component is responsible for fetching instructions from memory and sending them to the instruction decode unit.

 **Arithmetic and logical unit (ALU)**: An execution unit that performs arithmetic and logical operations, such as addition, subtraction, and bitwise operations.